strukturag/nextcloud-spreed-signaling/docs/standalone-signaling-api-v1.md

 Clients are expected to follow the `switchto` message.
 If clients don't switch to the target room after some time, they might get disconnected.

+### Start dialout from a room

+Use this to start a phone dialout to a new user in a given room.

+Message format (Backend -> Server)

+    {
+      "type": "dialout"
+      "dialout" {
+        "number": "e164-target-number",
+        "options": {
+          ...arbitrary options that will be sent back to validate...
+        }
+      }
+    }

+Please note that this requires a connected internal client that supports dialout (e.g. the SIP bridge).

+Message format (Server -> Backend, request was accepted)

+    {
+      "type": "dialout"
+      "dialout" {
+        "callid": "the-unique-call-id"
+      }
+    }

+Message format (Server -> Backend, request could not be processed)

+    {
+      "type": "dialout"
+      "dialout" {
+        "error": {
+          "code": "the-internal-message-id",
+          "message": "human-readable-error-message",
+          "details": {
+            ...optional additional details...
+          }
+        }
+      }
+    }

+A HTTP error status code will be set in this case.